Heavy quark potential and LQCD based quark condensate at finite magnetic field: Acknowledgement

 \section{Acknowledgement}

-I. Nilima acknowledges IIT Bhilai for the academic visit and hospitality during the course of this work.
+I.N. acknowledges IIT Bhilai for the academic visit and hospitality during the course of this work.
 A.B. acknowledges the support from Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008 and Science and Technology Program of Guangzhou Project No. 2019050001.
 Authors are thankful to Mujeeb Hassan for useful discussion.
+I.N., A.B., R.G thank to Shivani Valecha, Sunima Baral, Srikanta Debata, Purushottam Sahu, Naba Kumar Rana for helping them in arranging accommodation.